-Welcome to the Sumsion gardens lake Fishing Guide.
-Sumsion gardens lake is a small lake within Belvoir Park.
-Located in Wodonga less than 5 minutes from the Hume highway.
+Welcome to the Sumsion Gardens Lake Fishing Guide.
+Sumsion Gardens Lake is a small lake within Belvoir Park.
+Located in Wodonga, less than 5 minutes from the Hume Highway.
 This is a managed family fishing lake as part of local initiatives to grow fishing ( Target 1 million by 2020 ) and has a yearly stocking of rainbow trout yearlings.
-It’s a lovely location scattered with lush gardens, uncovered picnic areas, local birdlife and fishing platforms which makes it an ideal location to take the family for a fish and fun at the park.
+It’s a lovely location scattered with lush gardens, uncovered picnic areas, local birdlife, and fishing platforms, which makes it an ideal location to take the family for a fun-filled day of fishing and fun at the park.

 Check out this video with some helpful tips on catching stocked trout.

-This is a lovely location for the family to visit with well-maintained parklands and lush gardens.
-It’s a great place for a picnic with shelter, undercover BBQs, gazebos, toilets, a nearby dog park, and a children’s playground.
+This is a lovely location for the family to visit, with well-maintained parklands and lush gardens.
+It’s an excellent place for a picnic with shelter, undercover BBQs, gazebos, toilets, a nearby dog park, and a children’s playground.
 There is also a walking or cycling track that goes around the lake with scattered fitness equipment stations.
-It’s a picturesque scenic location great for photos at sunrise and sundown and a good variety of bird habitats.
+It’s a picturesque, scenic location, great for photos at sunrise and sundown, and a good variety of bird habitats.

-There a numerous fishing platforms a short walk from the car park.
-The vast majority of the shoreline is accessible to land-based anglers with the deeper sections of water to be found along the northern side.
-At Sumsion gardens lake, you can target several freshwater fish species including
+There are numerous fishing platforms a short walk from the car park.
+The vast majority of the shoreline is accessible to land-based anglers, with the deeper sections of water to be found along the northern side.
+At Sumsion Gardens Lake, you can target several freshwater fish species, including

 • European carp